dreamthought/corporate-repo-governer/README.md

 ## Create a webhook

-* Assuming you have an organization, LargeCorp probably does, create you can then create a github app (which appears to be the advised way of handling fine-grained access tokens).
+* Assuming you have an organization, LargeCorp probably does, you can then create a github app (which appears to be the advised way of handling fine-grained access tokens).
 You may do so [here](https://github.com/organizations/dreamthought/settings/apps)
 * Your rails app will need to be publically accessible by github.
 For expediency I have used ngrok in front of a docker container with my rails app, to mitigate the security risk of ngrok
 * _Note that I had planned to use the alpine container but ended up using a larger one so that I could bundle install direclty on the container.
 It's usually a better idea to have a separate build container and a shared volume._
 * You can spin up the echo application using `docker-compose up` from the root level folder.
 This will expose port 3000, which can be further exposed using ngrok, should you choose to use this approach.
 * Running `rails cucumber` in the webhook-dispatcher will result in running some simple integration tests.
 What we promise to do in the language of LargeCorp's Governance Team is to fulfill the following scenario:

   Feature: I want to know about newly created repositories
-    So that I they may be checked for compliance
+    So that they may be checked for compliance
     For LargeCorp's legal team

-    Scenario: Ensuring that github recieves an appropriate response from us
+    Scenario: Ensuring that github receives an appropriate response from us

         Given that the TestInc organisation exists in Github